keithjgrant/Taming-CSS/introduction.md

 I love CSS.
 I have been working with it since browsers first started supporting it in the mid-90s, and have enjoyed the explosion of new features we've seen in recent years with CSS3, as well as the wide array of novel approaches to code organization.

-When developers joke about the difficulty of CSS or write it off as inscrutible, part of me shakes my head.
+When developers joke about the difficulty of CSS or write it off as inscrutable, part of me shakes my head.
 I understand their pain, because I've wrestled through it before.
 And yes, there a few complex corners to wrap your head around.
 But CSS isn't the problem; lack of understanding of CSS is the problem.
 It is a widespread problem, and one we need to fix.